hawksbrain/hawksbrain.github.io/pages/about.md

 ---
 I grow garlic around Red Wing, Minnesota, down in the southeast corner.
 I am lucky to garden where I do… it’s down right beautiful.
 And friends support me by sharing their land with hawks brain.

 At one time I grew 77 different varieties and close to 5,000 heads; had fun selling at the Minnesota Garlic Festival, the Red Wing Farmers Market, and the  Renaissance Festival.
+I was fortunate to have those experiences but no longer sell at those venues.

 Alas, I have slowly and steadily cut back and currently grow just enough to support our family, friends, and a few regular shoppers.